Kandu Health

 Series C in 2018

-Akeso Biopharma, based in Zhongshan, China, operates as a contract research organization (CRO) specializing in the discovery and development of antibody and protein drugs.
-Founded in 2012, the company provides comprehensive CRO services to both domestic and international pharmaceutical clients, focusing on areas such as protein expression, antibody generation, assay development, and humanization.
-Akeso has developed an extensive biopharmaceutical research and development platform, with a robust product pipeline that includes over 30 drugs targeting cancers, autoimmune diseases, inflammation, and cardiovascular conditions.
-Among these, 17 drugs have progressed to clinical stages, including two first-in-class bi-specific antibody drugs.
-The company collaborates with various pharmaceutical firms to innovate and develop new drug candidates, establishing itself as a leader in the industry through its advanced facilities and expertise.
+Akeso Biopharma, Inc. is a contract research organization based in Zhongshan, China, specializing in the discovery and development of antibody and protein drugs.
+Established in 2012, the company offers a range of integrated services to both domestic and international pharmaceutical firms, including protein expression and purification, antibody generation, assay development, humanization, and affinity maturation.
+Akeso has developed a comprehensive biopharmaceutical research and development platform, focusing on therapeutic areas such as cancer, autoimmune diseases, inflammation, and cardiovascular diseases.
+With a robust pipeline of over 30 drug candidates, 17 of which are in clinical stages, Akeso is recognized for its innovative approaches, including the development of first-in-class bi-specific antibody drugs.
+The company collaborates with various pharmaceutical enterprises to advance the joint development of new drugs, positioning itself as a leader in the biopharmaceutical industry.

 I-Mab Biopharma